dcartertod/zotero-plugins/README.md

 # Installing

-To install Zotero Abstract Cleaner, download the latest version of Zotero Abstract Cleaner from the Releases section of this GitHub repo.
+To install Zotero Abstract Cleaner, download ZoteroAbstractCleaner.xpi from this GitHub repo.
 In **Zotero** , open Tools -> Add-ons.
-Then drag the Zotero Abstract Cleaner .xpi file onto the Zotero Add-ons window.
+Then from the cogwheel choose "Install add-on from File..".